laforge49/asynchronous-entities/README.md

 A context is an entity with an entry in its map with a key of :ENTITIES and whose value is a map of entities.
 The map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities map are encoded kewords derived from the names of an entities.
-The map of an entity also has an entry with a key of :CONTEXTS and a value which is a vector of the names of the contexts which hold a reference to the entity.
+The map of an entity also has an entry with a key of :PARENTS and a value which is a vector of the names of the entities which have that entity as a child.

 Note that the value of a entity is the same reguardless of the context by which it is accessed.

+There is a further restriction that the child entity must be a member of the same context as its parents.